Kihumba/private-/D1/D1 Developer/Curriculum/05 - Creativity/README.md

 | I am an innovator | [ ] | [ ] |
 | If I never fail, I never innovate | [ ] | [ ] |
 ---

+### Resources

+- [Creativity](https://hbr.org/topic/creativity) - Find new ideas and classic advice for global leaders from the world's best business and management experts.